Logo Design Inspiration

 Think about that for a moment.

-There was a time when a product name appeared on screen and not only could you read it, the name told you what that product was.
+There was a time when a product appeared on screen and not only could you read it, the name told you what that product was.
 Nowadays you need to be able to decode some sort of crazy puzzle of a logo that may look more like an ink blot than an actual word.
-It’s all about image and thanks to the world of competition, that image has to grab you by the balls instantly.
+Brand identity is all about image and thanks to the world of competition, that image has to grab you by the balls instantly.

 Logo Inspiration – The Old Days